tier4/agnocast/README.md

 rm /dev/shm/agnocast@*
 ```

 Additionally, if you encounter the error `mq_open failed: No space left on device`, it means that the system has reached the maximum number of message queues.
-In that case, you may need to remove leftover message queues by running:
+In that case, first try removing leftover message queues by running:

 ```bash
 rm /dev/mqueue/agnocast@*
 rm /dev/mqueue/agnocast_bridge_manager_parent@*
 rm /dev/mqueue/agnocast_bridge_manager_daemon@*
 ```

+If the error persists after cleanup, you may need to increase the system-wide limit on the number of message queues.
+See the [Adjusting the maximum number of message queues](#adjusting-the-maximum-number-of-message-queues) section above.

 ## Documents